-Francesca has also recently resumed her fondness for photography, which she decided to abandon before the digital era, due to the pollution involved in development techniques.
-She is currently working on layered artwork, where she uses photography to create multi-layered messages which develop around her 3D artworks.
+I have recently resumed my fondness for photography, which I decided to abandon before the digital era, due to the pollution involved in development techniques.
+I am currently working on layered artwork, where I use photography to create multi-layered messages which develop around my 3D artworks.

-She has participated in over 60 art exhibitions internationally in the last 2 years alone.
-She has received over 30 awards and appeared on a dozen publications.
-She has recently launched the Payment in Kind(ness) initiative, whereby she accepts eco-friendly gestures (LiThs = “Little Things”) as payment in kind toward her artwork.
+I have participated in over 60 art exhibitions internationally.
+I have received over 30 awards and appeared on a dozen publications.
+In May 2018 I launched the Payment in Kind(ness) initiative, whereby I accept eco-friendly gestures (LiThs = “Little Things”) as payment in kind toward my artwork.

-Ironically, her Little Things exhibition was censored within the first week of opening, as it was found to be “too controversial” by some of the estate residents.
+Ironically, my Little Things exhibition was censored within the first week of opening, as it was found to be “too controversial” by some of the estate residents.

-Francesca is happily available for pro bono collaborations with environmental organisations.
-Making the world a better place through art, in all possible ways, is her biggest hope.
+I am happily available for pro bono collaborations with environmental organisations.
+Making the world a better place through art, in all possible ways, is my biggest hope.